rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  your red light question, which is,
 *  if you wanted to do it, how can you do it
 *  if you're not doing it already?
-*  There are, in fact, two scientific methods
+*  There are in fact two scientific methods
 *  that have been developed.
-*  One of them actually has a vague whiff of relationship
+*  One of them actually has a vague width
-*  to the light device.
+*  of relationship to the light device.
-*  Although that's one of those things where if a friend sent it
+*  Although that's one of those things where if,
-*  to me or a random person said, oh, Dr. Org,
+*  you know, if a friend sent it to me or a random person said,
-*  I've seen this in the back of a magazine.
+*  oh, Dr. O'Graft, I've seen this in the back of a magazine.
 *  Do you think it works?
 *  I would just say, please go and spend your $199
 *  on something that is going to be.
 *  Yeah, I think it was about 11 or 12 years old.
-*  I think it costs something like 10.99 or something,
+*  I think it costs something like, I don't know,
-*  which at the time for me was a lot of money.
+*  10.99 or something, which at the time for me
-*  But I had a paper route back then.
+*  was a lot of money, but I had a paper route.
-*  I had a little bit of a dispensable income.
+*  I had a paper route back then and I had a little bit
-*  But it was cool because it was probably
+*  of a dispensable income, but it was cool
-*  one of my first experiments.
+*  because it was probably one of my first experiments.
-*  I've been running experiments since I was a kid.
+*  I've been running experiments since I was a kid,
-*  But I think self experimentation can be fun.
+*  but I think self experimentation can be fun.
 *  Oh, it's great.
 *  And you can see that.
 *  But sorry, coming back to your red light,
-*  the two methods, one of them is something
+*  the two methods, one of them is something called
-*  called the mild technique, which stands for
+*  the mild technique, which stands for the mnemonic
-*  the mnemonic induction of lucid dreaming,
+*  induction of lucid dreaming, M-I-L-D.
-*  M-I-L-D, mnemonic just meaning a memory based technique,
+*  Mnemonic just meaning a memory-based technique.
-*  induction, obviously what we're trying to induce something.
+*  Induction, obviously what we're trying to induce something.
 *  And what is it?
 *  We're trying to induce lucid dreaming.
-*  And it's a very simple technique,
+*  And it's a very simple technique, which is that
-*  which is that you consistently rehearse before bed
+*  you consistently rehearse before bed this notion
-*  this notion that I will remember my dreams
+*  that I will remember my dreams and I will instigate
-*  and I will instigate control in my dreams.
+*  control in my dreams.
-*  And it sounds just so hokey and non-sensitive.
+*  And you do this, and it sounds just so hokey
+*  and non-sensitive.
-*  Sure enough, you do this over and over again,
+*  Sure enough, you do this over and over again.
-*  the probability that you will lucid dream increases.
+*  The probability that you will lucid dream increases.
-*  I think the better one than maybe the more effective one
+*  I think the better one, the maybe the more effective one
 *  is called the reality testing method.
 *  And it was probably made famous in a brilliant movie.
 *  If you haven't seen it, everyone should watch it.
 *  It's called Waking Life.
-*  And it is an amazing Richard Linklater,
+*  And it is an amazing Richard Linklater, the director.
-*  the director, just for the philosophy alone in it,
-*  it will blow your mind.
+*  Just for the philosophy alone in it, it will blow your mind.
 *  It's exceptional, but it's a beautiful treatise
 *  on dreaming and lucid dreaming.
-*  And in that, they describe a method
+*  And in that, they describe a method where
-*  where during the waking day, you are constantly,
+*  during the waking day, you are constantly,
-*  perhaps you can set an alarm,
+*  perhaps you can set an alarm, and you're constantly
-*  and you're constantly reminded to go over to,
+*  reminded to go over to, let's say the wall
-*  let's say the wall and flip the light switch on and off,
+*  and flip the light switch on and off,
 *  on and off, on and off.
-*  And sure enough, what happens, the lights go on and off.
+*  And sure enough, what happens?
+*  The lights go on and off.
 *  Why?
 *  Because it's the real world and it complies
 *  and it's complicit with the laws of physics.
 *  So you do this time and time again,
 *  and you start to train yourself that at unique moments
-*  throughout your waking experience,
+*  throughout your waking experience, you always go over
-*  you always go over and you test some version of reality
+*  and you test some version of reality.
-*  or it could just be, I'm going to press my hand
+*  Or it could just be, I'm going to press my hand
-*  into something solid, and this table is resisting my hand
+*  into something solid, and this table is resisting
-*  right now as I'm pressing it, and I just keep doing that.
+*  my hand right now as I'm pressing it.
+*  And I just keep doing that.
 *  And then at some point, it becomes routine enough
 *  that you start to do that same thing when you are dreaming.
 *  But now, when I press my hand against the table
 *  or press my hand against the wall,
 *  my hand goes straight through the wall.
-*  Or I flip the light switch on and off
+*  Or I flip the light switch on and off,
 *  and the lights do nothing.
 *  And all of a sudden, that's my cue to say,
 *  ah, I'm not awake, am I?
+*  I'm dreaming.
-*  I'm dreaming, and therefore at that point,
+*  Therefore, at that point, I gain lucidity
-*  I gain lucidity and it increases the probability.
+*  and it increases the probability.
 *  So those are the two methods that people have used.
 *  And statistically, scientifically,
 *  they do seem to have some degree of success.
+*  I love it.
-*  I love it, I love it.
+*  I love it.
 *  I personally am going to opt to not encourage lucid dreaming
 *  because I'm, you know, and myself,
 *  because I'm working on getting my sleep deeper
 *  and longer through the night with fewer waking episodes.
+*  We will get there.
-*  We will get there, do not worry.
+*  We will get there.
+Do not worry.
 *  Using the tools described in the previous,
 *  and this episode of the series that we're doing here.
 *  My sleep's been excellent at times,